Sign In Forgot Password

 Welcome to Beth Israel Synagogue

 We are an independent, egalitarian Jewish community that welcomes all spiritual seekers.
 Proud of our ancient faith, we combine the study of our sacred texts with prayer that is engaging emotionally and spiritually.
-In our charming, 100-year-old building, we nurture a community that is caring and joyful.
+In our charming, 115-year-old building, we nurture a caring and joyful community.

 Join us for an interactive educational series for children ages 3 to 8.
 Each session includes hands-on activities and a snack to learn about the Jewish holidays of the year.
-There is no fee for these programs.
+There is no fee for these programs, but registration is required.

 Celebrate Our Tradition